Jackson Meeks

-Jackson Malachi Meeks (born March 24, 2003) is an American professional football wide receiver for the Detroit Lions of the National Football League (NFL).
+Jackson Malachi Meeks (born March 24, 2003) is an American professional football tight end for the Detroit Lions of the National Football League (NFL).
 He played college football for the Georgia Bulldogs and Syracuse Orange.
+Meeks signed with the Lions as an undrafted free agent following the 2025 NFL Draft.

-Early life and high school
+Early life

 Meeks attended Central High School in Phenix City, Alabama.
 He was rated as a three-star recruit and committed to play college football for the Georgia Bulldogs over offers from schools such as Ole Miss, South Alabama, and West Virginia.

 College career

 Georgia

 In his first three collegiate seasons from 2021 to 2023, Meeks played in 36 games and he hauled in ten receptions for 132 yards, while also making five tackles.
 After the 2023 season, he entered his name into the NCAA transfer portal.

 Syracuse

 Meeks transferred to play for the Syracuse Orange.
-In week 5 of the 2024 season, he hauled in ten receptions for 161 yards and a touchdown in a win over Holy Cross, and was named the ACC receiver of the week.
+In week 5 of the 2024 season, he hauled in ten receptions for 161 yards and a touchdown in a win over Holy Cross, and was named the Atlantic Coast Conference (ACC) receiver of the week.
 In week 7, Meeks notched 11 receptions for 116 yards and a touchdown in a win over NC State, once again earning ACC receiver of the week honors.
+At the end of the collegiate year, Meeks was selected second-team All-ACC.